-In the study, scientists at University of Cambridge examined whether brain inflammation—known as neuroinflammation—is linked to frontotemporal dementia (FTD).
+In a new study, scientists at University of Cambridge examined whether brain inflammation—known as neuroinflammation—is linked to frontotemporal dementia (FTD).
 FTD is a group of disorders that occurs when harmful proteins like tau and accumulate around the frontal and temporal lobes of the brain.
 This causes the regions of the brain that are responsible for judgement calls in social situations to shrink.

 The researchers assessed 31 patients diagnosed with the different forms of FTD that affect their behavior, personality and speech: 10 with behavioral variant, 11 with semantic variant and 10 with non-fluent variant.
 To examine FTD from early, mid to late stages, the research team conducted positron emission tomography (PET) scans on the patients and analyzed 12 brains donated to the Cambridge Brain Bank.

 The team found that the more inflammation present in each part of the brain, the more build-up of harmful proteins there are in the three types of FTD.

 “The correlations were very very strong so it does seem that these are intricately linked.
 We expected them to be associated but they are more strongly associated than I think anyone has hoped,” Dr. Thomas Cope, a clinical lecturer at the Department of Clinical Neurosciences at University of Cambridge, said in an interview with Being Patient.

 Whether neuroinflammation causes the buildup of harmful proteins is unclear.
 Cope suggests it’s more likely that the abnormal protein causes brain inflammation, triggering a vicious cycle.

 “It seems like the neuropathology of FTD and the neuroinflammation [has] a positive feedback loop—that one is making the other worse etcetera,” Cope said.